Programming · 4 question types

 CLOSEFILE "report.txt"

 After this runs, report.txt contains exactly those three lines.
-Any previous content is gone.
+Any previous content is gone, because opening in WRITE mode overwrites the file.

 OPENFILE "log.txt" FOR APPEND